 Cerro San Luis and Bishop Peak are two of San Luis Obispo ‘s best known mountains and you’ll get great views of these volcanic plugs from a big hill that’s just as close to downtown.
 A steep trail up to High School Hill Tower starts near the city’s high school.
 Begin from Reservoir Canyon Trailhead for a more moderate ascent.
 The trailhead is on Reservoir Canyon Road about half a mile off Highway 101 near the base of Cuesta Grade.

 A wide trail sets out straight from the end of the road, becoming Reservoir Canyon Trail.
-Beside the kiosk at the west end of the parking area, a path extends into the woods to Reservoir Creek Falls, a 30-foot waterfall that gets lively after it rains.
+Beside the kiosk at the west end of the parking area, a path extends into the woods to Reservoir Creek Falls, a 15 to 20-foot waterfall that gets lively after it rains.
 A small cave enters the rock next to the waterfall.
 This tunnel beside the the waterfall is a remnant of the old reservoir in the canyon that served as an outflow for the dam.

-Summit Trail can be reached from the creek trail by the waterfall or from the wider main trail.
+Summit Trail can be reached from the trail to the waterfall or from the wider main trail (Reservoir Canyon Trail).
 From the waterfall, proceed up the slope to the left of the falls.
-Come to a junction beside the creek above the waterfall and turn right to cross the creek.
-Via the main trail, leave the parking area and hike south up the road.
-Just before a gate crossing the road, make a right turn through a wooden chicane, following a trail sign.
-The single-track trail cuts through trees to meet the trail coming up from the waterfall.
+Come to a junction beside the creek above the waterfall and turn right on a bridge across the creek.
+Via the trail leaving from the east side of the parking area, go through a gate and quickly come to a trail junction.
+Reservoir Canyon Trail proceeds straight ahead, while the trail to the right leads to the junction by the bridge above Reservoir Creek Falls.
 Turn left and cross the creek.

 On the other side of Reservoir Creek, the trail angles through a thicket of riparian trees.
 Bear right up a bank and rise from the creek to a nicely defined single track.

 Hike up Summit Trail on a well-established route through a few turns and switchbacks.
 Oaks and toyon grow along the trail.
-After a quarter mile of hiking, come to a junction with a marker for Summit Trail.
+After a quarter mile of hiking, come to a junction with Creek Bypass Trail.
 Turn right to proceed up the mountain on Summit Trail.
 The trail to the left connects with Reservoir Canyon Trail to offer a shorter loop.